neilbrown/edlib/README.md

 A keymap is a mapping from command names to commands.
 In many cases a similar data structure such as a Python “dict” could be used.
-The keymap implemented in edlib has one small advantage in that a range of strings can be mapped to a command, then exception can be recorded.
+The keymap implemented in edlib has one small advantage in that a range of strings can be mapped to a command, then exceptions can be recorded.

 Keymaps are a bit like attributes in that the concept is valuable but it isn't yet clear how central a particular implementation should be.